RESTRICTIONS

 Value NoCommonGroups

-Availability NT builds of version 4.00, and higher
+Availability version 4.0 (NT only), and higher

 The NoCommonGroups value has user-interface support through the Group Policy Object Editor, as “Remove common program groups from Start Menu” in the “Start Menu and Taskbar” administrative template.
 It is there said to require “at least Microsoft Windows 2000”.

-The ID is recognised by the SHELL32 version 4.00 from Windows 95 OSR2, but as selecting a different registry value, NoWebMenu (which is later supported as ID 0x01000000).
+The ID is recognised by the SHELL32 version 4.0 from Windows 95 OSR2, but as selecting a different registry value, NoWebMenu (which is later supported as ID 0x01000000).

 ID 0x00800000